-- 2.1 The Company is an umbrella company.
+- 2.1 The Company is an umbrella company within the meaning of The Regulations.
 The assets of each Sub-fund are treated as separate from those of every other Sub-fund and will be invested in accordance with that Sub-fund's own investment objective and policy.

-- 2.2 At present, there are 6 Sub-funds, which are available for investment:
+- 2.2 At present there are 5 Sub-funds in the Company:

-- M&G Corporate Bond Fund,
+- M&G Global Convertibles Fund

-- M&G Dividend Fund,
+- M&G Global Emerging Markets Fund

-- M&G Emerging Markets Bond Fund,
+- M&G Global Floating Rate High Yield Fund

-- M&G Global Government Bond Fund,
+- M&G Emerging Markets Monthly Income Fund

-- M&G Recovery Fund,
+- M&G Global Corporate Bond Fund

-- M&G Smaller Companies Fund.
+The Sub-funds are all UCITS schemes and UK UCITS within the meaning of The Regulations.

-These Sub-funds are all UCITS schemes and UK UCITS within the meaning of The Regulations.
+- As of 13 July 2023 this Sub-fund is terminating and is closed to investment. - 2.3 The investment objective, investment policy and other details of the Sub-funds are set out in Appendix 1.
+The investment and borrowing powers under the COLL Sourcebook applicable to the Sub-funds are set out in Appendix 2 and the eligible markets on which the Sub-funds can invest are set out in Appendix 3.

-- The investment objective, investment policy and other details of each Sub-fund are set out in Appendix 1.
-The investment and borrowing powers under The Regulations applicable to each Sub-fund are set out in Appendix 2 and the eligible markets on which the Sub-funds can invest are set out in Appendix 3. - 2.4 When there is more than one Sub-fund in issue, each Sub-fund has a specific portfolio of assets and investments to which each Sub-fund's assets and liabilities are attributable and investors should view each Sub-fund as a separate investment entity. - 2.5 The Sub-funds are segregated portfolios of assets and, accordingly, the assets of a Sub-fund belong exclusively to that Sub-fund and shall not be made available to discharge (directly or indirectly) the liabilities of, or claims against, any other person or body, including the Company or any other Sub-fund and shall not be available for any such purpose. - 2.6 Shareholders in the Company are not liable for the debts of the Company or any Sub-fund in the Company (see also section 44 Risk Factors). - 2.7 Subject to the above, each Sub-fund will be charged with the liabilities, charges expenses and costs of the Company attributable to that Sub-fund and within the Sub-funds charges will be allocated between share classes in accordance with the terms of issue of those share classes. - 2.8 Any assets, liabilities, charges, expenses, costs and income not attributable to a particular Sub-fund may be allocated by the ACD in a manner which is fair to Shareholders as a whole but they will normally be allocated to all Sub-funds pro rata to the value of the net assets of the relevant Sub-funds.
+- 2.4 When there is more than one Sub-fund in issue, each Sub-fund has a specific portfolio of assets and investments to which each Sub-fund's assets and liabilities are attributable and investors should view each Sub-fund as a separate investment entity. - 2.5 The Sub-funds are segregated portfolios of assets and, accordingly, the assets of a Sub-fund belong exclusively to that Sub-fund and shall not be made available to discharge (directly or indirectly) the liabilities of, or claims against, any other person or body, including the Company or any other Sub-fund and shall not be available for any such purpose. - 2.6 Shareholders in the Company are not liable for the debts of the Company or any Sub-fund in the Company. (see also Section 44 Risk Factors) - 2.7 Subject to the above, each Sub-fund will be charged with the liabilities, charges, expenses and costs of the Company attributable to that Sub-fund and within the Sub-funds charges will be allocated between Share Classes in accordance with the terms of the issue of those Share Classes. - Any assets, liabilities, charges, expenses, costs and income not attributable to a particular Sub-fund may be allocated by the ACD in a manner which is fair to Shareholders as a whole but they will normally be allocated to all Sub-funds pro rata to the value of the net assets of the relevant Sub-funds.